alexwilson/frontend/posts/2020-01-15-deploying-static-sites-with-github-actions.md

 ## Building

-Focussing specifically on the `build` job, we can now add a few steps to perform the build process, so that we can later on test it and deploy it.
+Focusing specifically on the `build` job, we can now add a few steps to perform the build process, so that we can later on test it and deploy it.
 Our input is our source-code and our output is a build artifact.